-The Infinite CBD checkout page is a great example of a checkout page that covers all the concerns that a customer faces on the checkout page with multiple payment options, alternative financing options, clear order summary, order notes, promo codes and loyalty points, etc.
+The Infinite CBD checkout page design is a great example of a checkout page that covers all the concerns that a customer faces on the checkout page with multiple payment options, alternative financing options, clear order summary, order notes, promo codes and loyalty points, etc.

 2. Flo Living

 Flo is a holistic women’s health brand that provides nutritional support, supplements, as well as the tools needed for women to maintain a healthy lifestyle.

 The Flo checkout page has a clean and concise layout that allows returning customers to easily check out.
 The page is designed to offer convenience with multiple drop-down menus, autofill capabilities, and a seamless checkout process.

 What stands out: White space that makes it easy to read.
 You’d want to ensure that your checkout page design is easy for customers to understand.

 Allbirds specializes in making comfortable shoes and clothing with natural materials such as merino wool and eucalyptus.

 The AllBirds checkout page prioritizes user convenience with features like guest checkout, order preview, progress bars, and clearly visible terms and conditions.

 What stands out: Including express checkout in your checkout page can increase your conversions by 10.7%.
 It also helps adding a popular payment option such as PayPal since familiarity breeds trust.
 Interestingly, a PayPal checkout converts 82% higher than those without.